jacklule/DataViz-Syllabus/Tableau.md

 - Because we want to make a map, drag states to Marks > blue dots appear in each state
 - Because we want to make a map with filled colors, not dots, click the drop down menu under Marks/Automatic, select Filled Map; the states are now filled with blue
 - We want to start studying top names per state: drag Top Name to Color and drag Top Name again to Label (it is a big file but Add all members if asked) > the map now has names and colors in each state
-- We want to filter by names of boys and girls; drag gender to filers > in the popup box choose M
+- We want to filter by names of boys and girls; drag gender to filters > in the popup box, choose M and F and Select All
+- In gender drop down menu select show filter > a box appears with gender choices for the viewer
 - We also want to filter by year; drag year to filter > Tableau sees the range of values from 1910 to 2012 > click OK
 - On Year, right click drop down menu and click show filter so viewer can see slider